Barbara Morgan: Spaceflight experience

 STS-118, an assembly mission to the International Space Station, successfully launched from Florida's Kennedy Space Center at 6:36:42 p.m.
 EDT, 8 August 2007.
 Morgan served as robotic arm operator and transfer coordinator, coordinating the transfer of over 5000 lb of cargo to the International Space Station, and bringing home over 3000 lb.
 In addition to her other duties, Morgan participated in twenty-minute amateur radio question-and-answer sessions with young people at the Discovery Center of Idaho and other centers, and joined Mission Specialist Alvin Drew in an education event with young people at the Challenger Center for Space Science Education in Alexandria, Virginia.
 The event was hosted by June Scobee, widow of Space Shuttle Challengers commander, Richard "Dick" Scobee.
 The center honored Morgan with the President George H.W.
 Bush Leadership Award.
 STS-118 landed successfully at Kennedy Space Center on August 21, a day ahead of schedule due to concerns about Hurricane Dean.

 Post-NASA career

 On June 28, 2008, Morgan announced that she would leave NASA for a teaching job at Boise State University.
 In August 2008, Morgan took a full-time position as a distinguished educator in residence; a dual appointment to BSU's colleges of engineering and education.
 There she advises, leads and represents the university in policy development, advocacy and fund-raising in science, technology, engineering and math.

 On July 4, 2008, Morgan received the "Friend of Education" award from the National Education Association.
-The following month, Barbara R. Morgan Elementary School opened in Meridian, Idaho.
+The following month, Barbara R. Morgan Elementary School opened in McCall, Idaho.

+In 2008 she appeared in the Discovery Channel documentary miniseries When We Left Earth.

 She appeared on the 2020 Netflix documentary miniseries Challenger: The Final Flight.

 Awards and honors

 Morgan received the Adler Planetarium Women in Space Science Award in 2008.
+She was awarded the Frank J. Malina Astronautics Medal by the International Astronautical Federation for her contributions to space science education in 2009.

 Actress Mary Chris Wall portrayed Morgan in the 1990 television film Challenger.